-Consumer Proposals in Calgary Alberta
+Consumer Proposals In Calgary Alberta

 A consumer proposal is a formal and legally binding agreement designed to modify the amount that you owe to your creditors.
 The main purpose is to propose that your creditors accept a portion of your obligation and forgive the remaining amount, significantly decreasing your monthly payments and eliminating uncertainty through a definite repayment period – generally, 5 years or less.

-Next, we submit a report about your situation and the consumer proposal to your creditors, which lists the creditors, our professional opinion that the proposal is fair and reasonable, and a guarantee that you can follow through with the plan.
-Creditors then have the opportunity to vote on the proposal and, once the majority have accepted it, the proposal is legally binding on all of your creditors as long as you comply with the required terms.
+Next, we submit a report about your situation and the consumer proposal to your creditors, which lists the creditors, our professional opinion that the proposal is fair and reasonable, and that you can follow through with the plan.
+Creditors then have the opportunity to vote on the proposal and, once the majority have accepted it, the proposal is legally binding on ALL of your creditors as long as you comply with the required terms.

 To learn more about how a consumer proposal can help you, along with its key advantages, visit our Consumer Proposal Calgary page for a clear and concise overview.

 Your credit rating from a consumer proposal typically results in an R7 rating, while if you file for bankruptcy, your credit rating will go to R9 (the worst rating on a scale of 1 to 9).

 For a consumer proposal, you need to report your income once, upon filing.
 For a bankruptcy, you need to report your income each month until discharged.

 The consumer proposal remains on your record at Equifax and Trans Union for 3 years after you complete the repayment process, while a bankruptcy remains on your record for 6 years after completion.